pycontribs/pyrax/docs/cloud_blockstorage.md

     # or
     cbs.attach_to_instance(vol, server, mountpoint=mountpoint)

+Once the call to attach has been made successfully, the process of attaching begins.
+It may take several minutes until the volume has been attached and is available to the server.
+If this is a new volume, you will have to SSH into the server and format it as you would any new disk.
+Once the volume is formatted, it can be mounted and used by the server.

 ## Detaching a Volume from a Server
 The call to detach the volume is even simpler: